How Our Florida All Seasons Protection

 Even though Florida is typically warm, it is important to know which pests try to find comfort within warm homes when the temperatures drop outside (even slightly).
 These pests are known to invade homes when the temperatures drop.

 We stand behind every service with our 100% guarantee and we bring sophistication to the pest control industry with gold standard training and best practices.

 Keep your home pest-free and your family protected with expert service from Greenhouse.
 Owned by the Cloud family, we have been in the pest control business for 84 years.
-Greenhouse offers a full range of pest control services using reduced risk products, meaning they are safer for your family and for the environment.
+Greenhouse offers a full range of pest control services using reduced risk products, meaning they are designed to be gentle on your family and the environment.
 We guarantee you will be happy with our service and if we don’t meet your expectations, we will provide a follow-up service at no extra charge.

 Many people shudder at the thought, but there are more than 3,500 different species of cockroach, and more than 70 of those reside in Florida.
 However, the most common roaches found in Florida are the American Roach, German Roach and Smokey Brown Roach.